Tjiho/compiz-linux-configurations/README.md

 * zim to take notes.
 It's not as much powerful than onenote but it works on Linux.
 * qt5ct to manage qt theme.
 * lxapearence to manage other themes.
-* thunderbird because this is the only one mail apps with few dependencies, whick can encrypt and sign mails.
+* thunderbird because this is the only mail app with few dependencies, that can encrypt and sign mails.
 * slim login manager.
-He can be configured simply and he have pretty themes.
+He can be easily configured and he have pretty themes.
-* dolphin because it's pretty, powerful and he doesn't need configurations
+* dolphin because it's pretty, powerful and it doesn't need configurations
 * illum to manage luminosity with keyboard keys.
 * xtrlock because it's funny and original and I don't want a fullscreen screenlocker.
 * for wifi I use wicd but use network manager if you want something more user-friendly.
 * to manage sound I use pavucontrol
-* arandr to manage mutiscreen
+* arandr to manage multiscreen
 * firefox or vivaldi to browse web
 * visual-studio-code and vim to edit code.
 Why ? why not, these are two powerful softwares which cover my needs.
 * wolwheel to have a systray sound manager